 While you may have rarely seen Vulog, the company serves clients such as EMOV from the PSA Group in Madrid and Lisbon, or EVO from BCCA in Vancouver, among others.
 As data amounts wth increasing numbers of electric vehicles, the company’s knowledge of shared mobility across various markets increases.

-Let’s start with a most recent and visible example – the flood of kick scooters that have arrived in cities across Europe and the US.
-Could you give us your view on the issue?
+Let’s start with a most recent and visible example – the flood, as it has been called, of kick scooters that have arrived in cities across Europe and the US.
+Could you kindly give us your view on the issue?

 Well, what we’ve seen with kick-scooters in some cities with thousands of devices invading the streets from one day to the other should have never happened in this way.
 We need a minimum of regulation from cities, some rules clearly defined so that operators who come, know the rules and can build a sustainable business plan.
 This is true for other vehicles as well.
 We see our customers requesting to have transparency on what to expect because you cannot assume any mobility provider to deploy 500 cars if you don’t know what will happen in six months from now.

 Take Paris, for example, I believe the city should clearly state what their mid-term goal is and build a plan with mobility operators on how to achieve it.
 If the target is to have 20,000 shared electric vehicles in five years to remove personal cars from the streets, then any strategy should include key stakeholders and have rules defined collectively.
 But it shouldn’t be just a one-way relationship.
 The city should get something out of the operations as well, for instance, access to data.
 We are strongly recommending customers to share data, for the town to understand what is going on in terms of mobility patterns to be able to adapt accordingly.

 Does this mean shared mobility could become deeply ingrained in say a city’s public transport system?